Apperson History, Family Crest & Coats of Arms

-Picts.
-They lived in Fife from a place named Abercrombie (earlier Abarcrumbach), which is of Pictish origin, meaning "a place on the bendy river."
+The saga of the Apperson family begins among the people of the ancient tribe of the Picts.
+They lived in Fife from a place named Abercrombie (earlier Abarcrumbach), which is of Pictish origin, meaning "a place on the bendy river" or "crooked marsh."

 Early Origins of the Apperson family